francisconunesnavarro/devcase-streaming/README.md

 China(CN) = UTC +8 (Shanghai time)
 ```
 > Disclaimer: we have no affiliation with the named platforms,
-> the data used to generate these endpoints come from a publicly available datasource on the internet,
+> the data used to generate these endpoints come from a publicly available datasource on the internet.
 > On the the other hand, the user data is completely randomly generated.
 No real user data is exposed by this server.